ajavamind/Processing-Cardboard/README.md

  * PApplet extends CardboardActivity

- * The display thread in Processing that calls draw() was replaced by the main thread used by Cardboard SDK for its display rendering.
-Added draw functions for left and right eye in Processing
+ * The main display thread used by Cardboard SDK for its display rendering replaces the display thread in Processing Android that calls draw().

+ * Added draw functions for left and right eye in Processing

  * SketchSurfaceView extends CardboardView